 In a medium bowl, mix 1 1/4 cups all-purpose flour and 1/2 cup sugar together.
 Cut in 4 ounces cold butter pieces as for pie dough until crumbs form.

 Scatter crumbs over fruit.
 Bake about 40 minutes or until cake is baked and crumbs are golden.

 The Importance of Coffee Cakes in Eastern European Entertaining

 One of the prime rules of entertaining etiquette in Eastern Europe is not to turn away expected or unexpected guests, for that matter, without offering them coffee, tea, vodka or brandy and some type of cake, if not a full meal or sandwich.

-That's why most housewives made a simple coffee cake everyday or every other day to have on hand in case someone dropped by.
+That's why most housewives make a simple coffee cake every day or every other day to have on hand in case someone dropped by.
 These coffee cakes stayed moist or could be quickly reheated to bring them back to just-baked perfection.